Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Introduction

 \begin{remark} \rm In \cite[Conjecture 1.1]{Liu3} Liu and Zhang conjecture that if $\Sigma\subset \R^{2n}$ is a strictly convex hypersurface which is invariant under complex conjugation, then there exist either precisely $n$ or infinitely many geometrically distinct symmetric periodic Reeb orbits.
 Note that non-degeneracy is not assumed.
-The conjecture is proved for the case $n=2$ under a weaker assumption by Frauenfelder-Kang \cite[Theorem 2.5]{UrsJungsoo} via holomorphic curve techniques.
-More precisely, they proved that if $(\Sigma, \alpha)$ is a starshaped dynamically convex hypersurface in $\C^2$ which is invariant under $\rho$, then there are either two or infinitely many symmetric periodic Reeb orbits.
+The conjecture is proved for the case $n=2$ under a weaker assumption by Frauenfelder-Kang \cite[Theorem~2.5]{UrsJungsoo} via holomorphic curve techniques.
+More precisely, they proved that if $(\Sigma, \alpha)$ is a starshaped dynamically convex hypersurface in $\C^2$ which is invariant under complex conjugation, then there are either two or infinitely many symmetric periodic Reeb orbits.
 Recall that convexity implies dynamical convexity, see \cite{HWZ}.
 Their theorem says, in particular, that the existence of any nonsymmetric periodic Reeb orbit ensures infinitely many symmetric periodic Reeb orbits.
 This phenomenon can also be found in the study of symmeric periodic points of reversible maps.
 Indeed, any area-preserving map defined on the open unit disk in the complex plane which is reversible with respect to complex conjugation must admit a symmetric periodic point.
-If there is more than one periodic point, which is possibly nonsymmetric, then there have to be infinitely many symmetric periodic points, see \cite{Kang2}. \end{remark}
+If there is more than one periodic point, which is possibly nonsymmetric, then there have to be infinitely many symmetric periodic points, see \cite{Kang2}. \end{remark} We now further assume that $W$ admits an exact symplectic involution $\iota_W$, namely, $\iota^2_W=\id_W$ and $\iota^*_W\lambda=\lambda$, which commutes with $\rho_W$.
+Then its boundary $\Sigma $ carries a contact involution $\iota=\iota_W|_\Sigma$.
+For a Reeb chord $c:[0,T] \rightarrow \Sigma$, the corresponding symmetric periodic Reeb orbit $c^2$ is called \emph{\text{doubly symmetric}} if $\iota( \text{im}(c^2) ) = \text{im}(c^2)$, see Figure \ref{Fig:symminvintro}.